TIBCOSoftware/snappydata/docs/programming_guide.md

 Additional details on the Spark Streaming concepts and programming is covered [here](http://spark.apache.org/docs/latest/streaming-programming-guide.html).

 ### SnappyData Streaming Extensions over Spark
-We offer the following enhancements over Spark Streaming :
+We offer the following enhancements over Spark Streaming:

 1. __Manage Streams declaratively__: Similar to SQL Tables, Streams can be defined declaratively from any SQL client and managed as Tables in the persistent system catalog of SnappyStore.
 The declarative language follows the SQL language and provides access to any of the Spark Streaming streaming adapters such as Kafka or file input streams.
 Raw tuples arriving can be transformed into a proper structure through pluggable transformers providing the desired flexibility for custom filtering or type conversions.